Message from the Dean of the Faculty of Economics

 The Faculty of Economics is one of the oldest academic units at Sophia University.
 In 1913, the Society of Jesus, a male religious order of the Roman Catholic Church, founded Sophia University at Yotsuya in Tokyo.
 At the time of its establishment, the university consisted of three departments, Philosophy, German Literature, and Commerce.
 The original Department of Commerce has since been reorganized as the current Faculty of Economics.
 Thus, counting from the founding of Sophia University, our history has spanned over one hundred years.
-Right now, the Faculty has two departments, Economics and Management, and each department has about fifteen faculty members and one hundred sixty-five full-time students in each year of study.
+Right now, the Faculty has two departments, Economics and Management, and each department has about seventeen faculty members and one hundred sixty-five full-time students in each year of study.
 Over its long history, the Faculty of Economics has continued to produce individuals who make great contributions in business, government, and academics.
 Its network of alumni substantially benefits the current students in terms of education and placement, and we consider it one of our most precious assets.

 While we respect tradition, the Faculty of Economics takes on the challenge of new educational programs for students who will lead the next generation.
 While anti-globalization movements have arisen in recent years, economic globalization is a fundamental force that is unstoppable from the viewpoint of world history.
 In response to the wave of economic globalization, we launched a new program for each department in which students can learn the core curriculum in Japanese and also take applied courses taught in English.
 In these programs, students are expected to learn not only English communication skills but also different values and cultures by making use of opportunities to study with foreign students who visit Sophia University as exchange students.
-Furthermore, we will launch the Sophia Program for Sustainable Futures (SPSF) in Economics in the fall of 2020 and in Management in the fall of 2022.
+Furthermore, we are launching the Sophia Program for Sustainable Futures (SPSF) in Economics in the fall of 2020, and in Management in the fall of 2022.
 In SPSF, all courses will be taught in English and a fulltime student can earn a Bachelor of Arts degree in Economics or Management.
 SPSF also plans to offer courses in which students can learn government policies and business strategies that will contribute to the achievement of sustainable futures for the global society.

 Leaders who can excel on the global stage